So you’ve got a product to sell eh?

-The scissors displayed in the package is ALL YOU NEED to sell this item because it’s cheap and it’s commonly known what scissors do.
+The scissors displayed in the package is ALL YOU NEED to sell this item because it’s a cheap item, and it’s commonly known what scissors do.

 However, let’s say you’re trying to sell something more expensive and less obvious what the benefits are.

 As an example, Derek Halpern from Social Triggers has a product he releases a few times a year called Blog That Converts.
 It’s an expensive ($1,000+) and time intensive (3+ months) product, so naturally there are A LOT of questions people have about the product, and it takes a fair bit of explaining to do.

 For the product Derek created a super-long sales page because there’s a lot that needs to be explained before people drop $1,000+ on the product.

 The sheer length of this sales page made it a nightmare to even grab a screenshot of before he took it down!

 I estimate it’s between 75 and 110 pages long.
 The only reasonable way to show it was make a gif and scroll it:

 The sales page is actually quite beautiful in the fact that it’s SUPER SIMPLE LOOKING.
 In fact, there’s essentially no design whatsoever to distract from reading the text.
 This way customers focus JUST on reading, not on fancy page elements.